I just love chairs. They can dress a space up, accentuate certain colors, bring back a classic look – they just bring so much personality to a room.

 Then, I put the chairs back together without the seats, in order to spray the whole chair.

-The vanity chair looks darker in these pictures.
-It's more of a deep bronze than a black color..
+The vanity chair looks darker than actuality in these pictures.
+It’s more of a deep bronze than a black color.

 While the paint was drying, I went to work on the seats.
 The ice cream chair seat was an ugly and uncomfortable wooden circular disk.
-Here’s a reminder of the "seat:"
+Here’s a reminder of the what the “seat” looked like:

 For the ice cream chair, I chose two fabrics that I loved from Joann Fabric.